-In this way, the development of a compatibility study, depending on its predetermined protocol, for being used to evaluate the safety of a product regarding:
+In this way of Patch Test, the development of a compatibility study, depending on its predetermined protocol, for being used to evaluate the safety of a product regarding:

 For the free marketing of personal care, cosmetics, sanitizing and health/correlated products, clinical trials might be necessary, in order to assure the in-use safety.
 Since they get in touch with the skin, nails, hair, teeth and mucous as gums and intimate area, these products might cause clinical signs, discomfort sensations or event systemic effects when any ingredients of the formula enter into the circulatory blood flow, regardless the application route.